 For any ad hoc work required as part of a self-publishing project, such as typesetting/proofreading checks, and user account setup/publishing assistance, I charge £10.00 per hour.

 Fees for cover design, typesetting, and proofreading are set by the relevant individual carrying out the service.

 A note about royalties: A royalty is a payment made to an author for every copy of their book sold.
 Once a client's book is self-published and available to buy, royalties from the sale of that book go directly to the author; I do not take a percentage.

-The National Union of Journalists (NUJ) issues an online Freelance Fees Guide.
-This guide is constantly updated and reflects rates for jobs as submitted by freelance workers.
+For information: a guide to fees is set by the National Union of Journalists (NUJ).
+This guide is regularly updated and reflects rates for jobs as submitted by freelance workers.
 These rates are then used by other freelancers to help set their own fees.
 The guide covers all kinds of journalistic media (from broadcasting to translation services), to include print media.
-The NUJ’s Freelance Fees Guide for print media can be found here.
-In short, the suggested rate, per hour, for substantial editing is £30; copy-editing, £28, and for proofreading, £24.
-Realistically, actual rates that freelancers charge, for fiction, are likely to be significantly less.
-(Where I contract out proofreading and typesetting, the fee is set by the individual carrying out that job, but I can obtain an estimate beforehand.)
+See NUJ’s Freelance Fees Guide for details.
+The fees shown are per hour.

 No social media!
 No pop-ups, ads, or 'before you go' ploys!